iPhone & IPad USERS: LONG PRESS ON THE MENU FOR DROP-DOWN OPTIONS

 • 3/5 - Intermediate.
 More pieces/units, but not too intricate.

 • 4/5 - Advanced Intermediate.
-More experience required.
+More experience is required.
 Lots of pieces/steps.

 • 5/5 - Advanced.
 Intricate and complex, not intended for beginners.